 All applicable Airworthiness Directives published by the Type Certificate or Supplemental Type Certificate holder’s state of design or EASA relating to an aircraft, engine, propeller, component and equipment shall be complied with and recorded in an appropriate logbook.
 The primary listing of Airworthiness Directives is that published by the state of design or EASA.
 The BGA Compendium of Airworthiness Directives may be referred to but the state of design AD list is the authoritative document.

-Additionally, Aircraft under the control of the BGA, shall comply with all applicable BGA inspections or modifications.
+Additionally, aircraft under the control of the BGA, shall comply with all applicable BGA inspections or modifications.

 Modifications